Colored Markov polycategories and diagrammatic differentiation: Diagrammatic differentiation

-The condition says that, after the local input and context have been fixed, the only dependence on $\theta_u$ is through the local kernel $k_{u,\theta_u}$.
-In finite acyclic diagrams, a canonical choice is to take $\overline{\mathbf{S}}_u$ to contain reference variables and trace variables that are not descendants of $u$, excluding variables already contained in $\overline{\mathbf{A}}_u$.
-The formal condition in Definition~\ref{def:admissible_local_context} is the property used in the proof.
+The condition in Definition~\ref{def:admissible_local_context} says that, after the local input and context have been fixed, the dependence on $\theta_u$ enters through the local kernel $k_{u,\theta_u}$.
+Proposition~\ref{prop:local_reverse_rule} also assumes a version $Q_u^{\theta_{-u}}$ of the conditional expected future objective that is fixed with respect to $\theta_u$ when the other parameters $\theta_{-u}$ are held fixed.
+This assumption is used in the proof to ensure that differentiation with respect to $\theta_u$ acts on the local kernel rather than on the objective function.